Seattle angry? Nah, say city voters

-A few weeks ago, one of campaigns for Seattle mayor released some background polling on the general mood of Seattle’s voters.
+A few weeks ago, one of the campaigns for Seattle mayor released some background polling on the general mood of Seattle’s voters.

 “I’ve been fielding and reading polls for 30 years and I’ve never seen people this pissed,” one of the consultants, for candidate Colleen Echohawk, summed up.